NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Naiad Queen.md

     desc: "DC 28, attack +20; __4th __  _[[Spells/Charm|Charm]]_, _[[Spells/Create Water|Create Water]]_, _[[Spells/Hydraulic Push|Hydraulic Push]]_, _[[Spells/Tidal Surge|Tidal Surge]]_"

   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Change Shape|Change Shape]]"
-    desc: "`pf2:1` (polymorph,primal) Nymph queens can transform between their original form, which looks much like a typical nymph of their kind, and any Small or Medium humanoid form, typically choosing a more humanoid-looking version of their natural form.\n"
+    desc: "`pf2:1` (polymorph,primal) Nymph queens can transform between their original form, which looks much like a typical nymph of their kind, and any Small or Medium humanoid form, typically choosing a more humanoid-looking version of their natural form.\n\n* * *\n"

   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Focus Beauty|Focus Beauty]]"
-    desc: "`pf2:1` (emotion,mental,primal,visual) If a target already affected by nymph's beauty fails its save, the image of the queen sears into the creature's mind, effectively blinding the creature until its vision is restored with sound body or a similar effect.\nThe naiad queen can Dismiss the effect.\nThe nymph queen focuses her beauty upon a target, who must attempt a save against her nymph's beauty aura (DC 23 Will check save).
-If the creature fails and was already affected by the aura, it takes a greater effect described in the nymph queen's entry.\nA nymph queen can Focus Beauty on a given creature only once per turn."
+    desc: "`pf2:1` (emotion,mental,primal,visual) If a target already affected by nymph's beauty fails its save, the image of the queen sears into the creature's mind, effectively blinding the creature until its vision is restored with sound body or a similar effect.\n\nThe naiad queen can Dismiss the effect.\n* * *\n\nThe nymph queen focuses her beauty upon a target, who must attempt a save against her nymph's beauty aura (DC 23 Will check save).
+If the creature fails and was already affected by the aura, it takes a greater effect described in the nymph queen's entry.\n\nA nymph queen can Focus Beauty on a given creature only once per turn."

   - name: "[[Creature Family Ability Glossary/(Nymph Queen) Inspiration|Inspiration]]"
     desc: "`pf2:3` (emotion,mental,primal) The nymph queen inspires a single intelligent creature by giving that creature a token of her favor, typically a lock of her hair, though it can be some other significant object as well.
-As long as the creature carries her token and remains in good standing with her, the creature gains a +1 status bonus to all Crafting checks, Performance checks, and Will saves.\nIf the nymph grants her token to a bard, and she's the bard's muse, the queen chooses one additional benefit granted by her token: a +1 status bonus to all Lore checks, a +2 status bonus to Performance checks when determining the effects of compositions, a +4 status bonus to untrained skill checks, or a +2 status bonus to Will saves against fey.\n[[Bestiary Effects/Effect_ Nymph Queen's Inspiration|Effect: Nymph Queen's Inspiration]]"
+As long as the creature carries her token and remains in good standing with her, the creature gains a +1 status bonus to all Crafting checks, Performance checks, and Will saves.\n\nIf the nymph grants her token to a bard, and she's the bard's muse, the queen chooses one additional benefit granted by her token: a +1 status bonus to all Lore checks, a +2 status bonus to Performance checks when determining the effects of compositions, a +4 status bonus to untrained skill checks, or a +2 status bonus to Will saves against fey.\n\n[[Bestiary Effects/Effect_ Nymph Queen's Inspiration|Effect: Nymph Queen's Inspiration]]"

   - name: "Water Healing"
     desc: "`pf2:2` (healing,primal,vitality) For every 10 minutes a naiad spends soaking in any body of water in her domain, she regains 30 Hit Points."